 Moving past self-impose limits:

 One of the things I had learned in acting, stand up and improv was that mere obedience didn't "book the gig."
 A great example of this: I had the opportunity to audition for a new Fox animated series called "American Dad" which needed a French talking goldfish.
 I knew other voice actors who could give a great French read, but I chose to go with with a German accent instead.
 It wasn't what they asked for, but I felt this version would give them my best take on this character.
 The audacious audition choice seemed to fit the tone I sensed from the network and the show creators.
 I stuck with the German read, even when they considered recasting the show's pilot and never offered a French fish, even though they were still considering it.
 I booked the role that was to be renamed "Klaus."
-We are now lucky to be recording an eighth season of that show.
+I received an Emmy nomination for that role in 2017.
+In 2019, we are now thrilled to be recording a fifteenth season of that show.
+Incredible!

 Finally, I began booking more "straight ahead" dramatic roles as well-- roles I would never have considered myself right for in earlier days-- most notably, the clone soldiers in "Star Wars: The Clone Wars" series, which earned me an Annie nomination.
 Voicing the subtle variations of the clone soldiers was one of the most challenging and satisfying projects ever, bringing me back around to a creative universe that was so exciting to me as a kid.
 I then also provided a villainous character, Tarrlok, in "The Legend of Korra" series, of which I was particularly proud.

 In conclusion, I’d say I’ve learned that life and work are best approached from an improvisational stance.
 If you are open to experimentation you may be able to find the intersection of what you love and what you’re good at.
 You never know where enthusiasm or hobbies can lead if you follow them and allow them to decant, and maybe take root.
 I feel so very lucky for the life that has found me.